 √ Commanding a consistent price – people are willing to pay for the brand over others, and even when it costs more than substitute products or services.

 √ Supported by brand loyalists – the healthy brand makes long-term relationships with consumers who will support the brand financially and boost its reputation with positive word of mouth.

 √ Nurtured – the healthy brand requires care, nutrition, and the right environment to grow.
 It doesn’t sprout up overnight.

 There’s huge possibility for your brand, even if it isn’t performing in all of these categories at the moment.
 You don’t need to know all the answers; you just need to know where you want to go.
-In the next couple weeks, we’ll be writing about all aspects of the Healthy Brand, with strategic insights to inspire your brand to greatness.
+In the next couple weeks, we’ll be writing about all aspects of healthy brands, with strategic insights to inspire your brand to greatness.

 WHAT YOU’LL LEARN:

 - What branding can do for your bottom line